hemantmalav15/hemantmalav15/README.md

-- 👋 Hi, I’m @hemantmalav15
+- 👋 Hi, I’m Hemant Malav
 - 👀 I’m interested in Front-end development
 - 🌱 I’m currently learning react js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on front-end development
-- 📫 How to reach me ...
+- 📫 How to reach me...

 <!---
 hemantmalav15/hemantmalav15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.